mamurak/predictive-maint/docs/image-detection-inference-demo-setup-v2.md

  - those same images will be pulled in realtime for your inferencing application on OpenShift

-## 4 Run Kafka automation script
-Now, using a terminal inside your virtual box, run the following
+Now, using a terminal inside your virtual box, run the following Kafka automation script
 ```
 cd $REPO_HOME/deploy
 sh kafka.sh